connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 hyperfine ./target/release/test-png
 ```

-For profiling we use [`hyperfine`](https://github.com/sharkdp/hyperfine), which is a great tool for ad hoc profiling of command line utilities.
+For benchmarking we use [`hyperfine`](https://github.com/sharkdp/hyperfine), which is a great tool for ad hoc benchmarking of command line utilities.
 If we execute the above commands, `hyperfine` prints

 ```sh
 Benchmark 1: ./target/release/test-image-png